 Historically speaking, I should have seen it coming.
 When I thought 20th Century Fox couldn't do worse than ALIEN³, they puked up ALIEN: RESURRECTION (note that the directors and writers of those two have gone on to do so much better!
 What does that say about Ridley?).
 And then, when I thought Fox couldn't do worse than that, they shat out ALIEN VS. PREDATOR: REQUIEM.
 Now the producers show that they haven't clue one about their most successful franchise to date: A success story still running off the fumes of 1986 and James Cameron's ALIENS.

-Like many one time great franchises from the 1970s and 1980s, it's like the new millennium is just a nursing home for the husks of empty old directors and producers, long after their vision and imagination fizzled, to rot away before our eyes.
+Like many one time great franchises from the 1970s and 1980s, the new millennium is just a nursing home for the husks of empty old directors and producers, long after their vision and imagination fizzled, to rot away before our eyes.
 20th Century Fox actually excreted a spin-off that is a worse movie than many of the low budget cheapies that mimicked the ALIEN storyline.

 So what went wrong?
 In short, everything and it starts and ends with the story^.
 Dan O'Bannon and Ronald Shusett's story, ALIEN, left us all talking over 30 years later.
-PROMETHEUS is proof of the power of that first story!
+PROMETHEUS is proof of the power of that first story.
 H.R.
-Giger and Ron Cobb's brilliant set designs (Giger for everything "Alien", Cobb for everything "earthian"), as well as director Ridley Scott's impeccable storytelling, brought it all together.
+Giger and Ron Cobb's brilliant designs (Giger for everything "Alien", Cobb for everything "earthian"), as well as director Ridley Scott's impeccable storytelling, brought it all together.
 The acting, SFX, and score was all artistic icing on the cake!

 There may be more movies in the ALIEN franchise, but I've been burned enough.
 I'll wait for the next one to come out on video first.
 If PROMETHEUS is any indication, the next ALIEN movie will be direct to video.